techthoughts2/Catesta/docs/catesta_cicd/Catesta-AWS.md

 ## Synopsis

-Scaffolds a new PowerShell module project intended for CI/CD workflow using [AWS CodeBuild](https://aws.amazon.com/codebuild/).
+Scaffolds a new PowerShell module or vault project intended for CI/CD workflow using [AWS CodeBuild](https://aws.amazon.com/codebuild/).

 ## Getting Started